Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: The methodology for LLM-enabled software control-flow anomaly detection

 In the \textbf{requirements engineering step}, a requirements engineer analyzes the software system requirements and generates a System Requirements Specification (SRS) document reporting the software system's functional and non-functional aspects.
 The functional aspects regard the use cases that the software must implement, whereas non-functional aspects regard performance and dependability metrics.
 For example, the developers of the ERTMS/ETCS standard produced the ERTMS/ETCS SRS document (SUBSET-026).
 The dynamic aspects of the standard procedures are described in the document's chapter 5 (SUBSET-026-5), including the SoM scenario.

 As will be shown in Section \ref{sec:case_study}, the SRS is mostly written in natural language and can be subject to interpretation ambiguity.
 This ambiguity can initially be solved with the development of formal models in the subsequent \textbf{software design} step.
 The SRS is used to drive this step and design of the software architecture, which is captured by several diagrams describing static and dynamic aspects.
 Static aspects involve the description of components' responsibilities and their interconnection.
 Dynamic aspects involve the procedures that components execute and how the procedures relate to each other.
-In this paper, we are exclusively concerned with dynamic diagrams, as they capture the control-flow relationships that the conformance checking-based monitor uses to evaluate the presence of control-flow anomalies.
-Although semi-formal languages can be used, such as UML activity diagrams, they lack the structure and semantics needed to perform run-time verification through conformance checking.
-Hence, our target formalism is the Petri net, which has seen widespread use in the process mining community.

-Notably, some transformation rules can also be applied to map semi-formal models to formal models.
-Figure \ref{TRACE_EQUIVALENCE} shows a trace-equivalent UML activity diagram of the Petri net in Figure \ref{EXAMPLE_HIGHLIGHTED_PETRI_NET}.
-The XOR and AND patterns are explicitly encoded by graphic elements of the UML notation.
-The UML activity diagram is trace-equivalent since any trace of the Petri net is also allowed on the UML diagram.
-For example, the trace $\langle t_1, t_2, t_4, t_5, t_3, t_4, t_5, t_6 \rangle$ can be executed on the UML activity diagram as follows: $t_1$ initiates two concurrent flows, with the upper path implementing an XOR choice that allows $t_2$ to execute, followed by $t_4$, and then $t_5$ after synchronization at the AND join.
-After this, the XOR split cycles back to the concurrent flow, where $t_3$ and $t_4$ execute, synchronize, and allow $t_5$ again, before the process concludes with $t_6$.
-This illustrates how the UML diagram faithfully represents both concurrency and exclusive choices encoded in the Petri net.
+Regarding the dynamic aspects, software design typically relies on high-level modeling languages such as UML activity diagrams and the Business Process Modeling Notation (BPMN).
+As illustrated in Figure~\ref{PETRI_AND_AD}, the labeled accepting Petri net (Definition~\ref{def:petri_net}) provides a formal bridge from these semi-formal languages to a rigorous execution framework.
+In this mapping, activities correspond to labeled transitions, while control-flow constructs such as loops and choices are represented through networks of arcs, places, and silent ($\tau$) transitions.

+Crucially, unlike plain Petri nets, the accepting property (defined by an initial marking $M_0$ and a final marking $M_f$) allows capturing the execution semantics of software design: high-level notations such as UML and BPMN explicitly specify start and end points, which can be directly mapped to the source place (containing the initial marking $M_0$) and the sink place (which should exclusively contain a token upon trace completion, corresponding to the final marking $M_f$).